christian-taillon/infosec-interview-questions/soc.md

 # General Open-ended Questions
-What made you interested in Cyber Security?
+Why did you choose to pursue a career in Cybersecurity?

 What do you do when you are AFK?

-How have you pursued cybersecurity (outside of school and work)?
+How have you pursued cybersecurity?
+- Outside of what has been required by school and work?

 What career/discipline are you interested in Cyber Security?

 Where do you see your self in 5 years?
 10 years?

+Describe your home lab set up.

 # SOC L1
-Describe your home lab.

 Check some vocab knowledge:
 ```